 Photo by Braden Summers

 Last week, Online Fundraising Software provider, DoJiggy, released its call for proposals in the 2010 DoJiggy Giving Award.
 We caught up with some of last years winners to hear their stories of success and inspire applicants for this year.
 Roots of Development (ROOTS) was awarded $1000 in the 2009 awards.
-Marian Bissonnette, a chief advisor for the organization, gave us some insight about their groundbreaking philosophy and continued progress.
+Marian Bissonnette, a chief adviser for the organization, gave us some insight about their groundbreaking philosophy and continued progress.

 ROOTS began as an idea borne of passion from Chad Bissonnette upon his first trip to Haiti in 2005.
 He was struck by the community of Gran Sous, on the island of La Gonave, and their deplorable living conditions.
 The motivation to work with that community, and help foster a development plan with them, would not let Chad rest.
 Thus, he embarked on a path that began with a grassroots letter writing campaign to family and friends, and arrived in 2009 to the full fledged non-profit organization that Roots of Development is today.

 ROOTS philosophy describes an innovative approach that is being embraced rapidly by other programs throughout the world.
-It is helping to revolutionize development infrastructures in the current global theatre, where sustainability is a catch word often left on the stage and not truly implemented in practice.
+It is helping to revolutionize development infrastructures in the current global theater, where sustainability is a catch word often left on the stage and not truly implemented in practice.
 ROOTS philosophy focuses on the process rather than the final product.
 The community is given access to the resources necessary in managing their own development.
 It is a rooted infrastructure, working from the ground up rather than simply offering a band aid solution.
 For instance, in their initiative to create a clean water source for Gran Sous, ROOTS met with, and listened to, the community.
 They created a collective decision making model involving diverse local representatives.
 This model has proven greater success in development by achieving five main initiatives:

 - An Increase in the level of sustainability